 Tesla spontaneously catches fire while sitting in California junkyard

-Fire crews were forced to put the Tesla, which kept re-igniting, inside a pit filled with water
+Fire crews were forced to put the car, which kept reigniting, inside a pit filled with water

 Northern California firefighters used 4,500 gallons of water to put out a fire in a Tesla Model S that spontaneously burst into flames and kept reigniting in a junkyard earlier this month, the Sacramento Fire District said.